rds3g/DataCleaningCourseraProject/README.md

 <h3>The Features of Interest: Means and Standard Deviations</h3>
 The feature names created by the original researchers are provided in "features.txt."
 The mean and standard deviation features have original names with "-mean()" and "-std()" in their names.
 These are the variables which have been selected for the final data.
 There are other feature names which include Mean, for example, Variable 294 is "fBodyAcc-meanFreq()-X" but I presume that this, and similarly named features, are not statistics of interest in this assignment.

-From the original data source, we learn that the features are derived from the the original time-series data (i.e., time domain) and from spectral (e.g., Fast Fourier Transform) data.
+From the original data source, we learn that the features are derived from the the original time-series data (e.g. time domain) and from spectral (e.g. Fast Fourier Transform) data.
 Subsets of each, time- and frequency-domain features are of the targeted types (mean and standard deviation).

 <h3>Renaming the Variables</h3>